Lehmer's totient problem

 Unsolved problem in mathematics: Can the totient function of a composite number $n$ divide $n-1$?

 In mathematics, Lehmer's totient problem asks whether there is any composite number n such that Euler's totient function φ(n) divides n − 1.
 This is an unsolved problem.

 It is known that φ(n) = n − 1 if and only if n is prime.
 So for every prime number n, we have φ(n) = n − 1 and thus in particular φ(n) divides n − 1.
-D. H. Lehmer conjectured in 1932 that there are no composite numbers with this property.
+D. H. Lehmer asked in 1932 whether there exist composite numbers with this property.